NCBSStudentForum/CulturalClub/README.md

 *	03 November 2015: Cultural club invited performance at Vivanta by Taj
 *	23 March 2016: Announcement for official ‘Dance Club’ as a dance wing of cultural club
 *	28 March 2016: Unofficial announcement of ‘StageFright’: Improv Comedy wing
-*	03 April 2016: First closed-door event of StageFright: Improve Comedy
+*	03 April 2016: First closed-door event of StageFright: Improv Comedy
 *	29 April 2016: Theatre performance: Five: Season 2
 *	19 May 2016: Flash Mob dance at NCBS Canteen
 *	20 May 2016: Dance performance: Rasa – The Experience